Indigenous Peoples and Human Rights

 "When federal decisions are made the interests of private corporations and non-Indians are deemed to be vitally important, while the interests of tribes and Indian people are given lip service or totally ignored."

-The approval of Dakota Access Pipeline proves that the system is broken, and the federal courts have failed to provide redress, and failed to protect the peoples rights and resources.
+The approval of Dakota Access Pipeline and lack of consultation proves that the system is broken, and the federal courts have failed to provide redress, and failed to protect the peoples sovereign rights and cultural and natural resources, he testified.

 Listen to the complete testimonies at: